The Local Sprawl

-|The False-life are an enigma wrapped in silence, dissease, and death.
-It is beleived
+|The False-life are an enigma wrapped in destruction, disease, and death.
+It is believed

-cause of many a great elder tribes destruction and they are spoken of as bogeymen in modern folklore.
+tribes destruction and they are spoken of as bogeymen in modern folklore.
 Rumors of

-|The Half-Life are a fanatic cult obsessed with the idea of propagating a new form of life,
+|The Half-Life are a fanatic cult obsessed with the idea of evolving into a new form of life,

 |Another near-human tribe that is not overly hostile to humanity, but because of their

 external similarities to false-life, they do not associate with humans who view them as

 uncannily similar to various False-Life monsters.
 When they interact with humans it is always

 through intermediaries or in the guise of humans.
 Accretian are most protective of places